music-encoding/guidelines/_guidelines-v3/14-harmony/02-harmonyDetails/01-harmonyMetadataInscoreDef.md

 intervals above the bass.
 Of course, the **@inth** attribute for the bass note itself should be set to <span class="q">0</span>.
 For example:

-{% include plainExample.html example="examples/harmony/harmony-sample248.xml" valid="true" version=page.version %}
+{% include mei example="harmony/harmony-sample248.xml" valid="true" %}